Characters: The Chronicles of Amber

 - Secret Identity: Coral is an illegitimate daughter of Oberon.

 - Took a Level in Badass: Dworkin tends to Coral's eye injury by implanting the Jewel of Judgement in place of her missing eye.
 Coral immediately starts displaying unusual powers similar to those Brand and Corwin had when they attuned to the Jewel.
 Unfortunately, Author Existence Failure intervened before the reasons and consequences of this surgery could be explored.

 Corwin (Prince Corwin of Amber; Carl Corey)

-Anti-Hero: Generally a Type III.
-And this is nicer than he used to be.
-Stories about his past imply he used to be IV/V.
+- Anti-Hero: Generally a Good Is Not Nice type.
+And this is considerably nicer than he used to be.
+Stories about his past imply he used to be a Byronic Hero or Nominal Hero.

 "...Then he had me blinded and sent to the dungeons."

 He leaned forward and studied my face.
 "Yes," he said, "I had heard that.
 How was it done?"

 "Hot irons," I said, wincing involuntarily and repressing an impulse to clutch at my eyes.
 "I passed out partway through the ordeal."